Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Attack Methodology

 \subsection{Threat model}

-In our settings, both the adversary and the victim are members of the client group that participate in FL to fine-tune the LLM.
-We assume that the adversary has some context of the victim's training data, more specifically, the non-sensitive prefixes of the privacy-sensitive texts that they want to extract from the victim's local dataset.
-This assumption is reasonable in practice because texts containing sensitive information (phone numbers, login credentials, etc.) often have some predictable formats, e.g., `For any queries, reach out to the manager at xxx-xxx-xxxx', `Verify your credit card number details: xxxx-xxxx-xxxx-xxxx.'
-However, for the sake of a more inclusive threat model, we also perform our attacks with imperfect prefixes, i.e., prefixes with perturbations.
-Apart from that, we consider two cases with regard to the adversary's capability: (1) the adversary is simply a malicious client in FL observing the global models in each round, and (2) the malicious client also collaborates with the server to exploit the victim's local model updates.
-Table \ref{tab:taxonomy} shows a high-level taxonomy of our attack methods.
-We delve into all the mentioned attack attributes in the later parts of this section.
+In our settings, both the adversary and the victim(s) are members of the client group participating in FL to fine-tune the LLM for a text auto-completion task, where they don't share any gradient information with each other.
+We assume that the adversary has some context of the victim's training data, specifically, the non-sensitive prefixes of the privacy-sensitive texts they want to extract from the victim's local dataset.
+This assumption is highly practical in corporate and administrative contexts where communication relies on boilerplate templates.
+For example, automated notification emails ('Your verification code is...'), medical intake forms, or banking alerts follow rigid structural patterns.
+Similar to the probing strategy in several existing attacks~\cite{kim2023propile, liu2024precurious, carlini2021extracting, hu2025simple}, here the adversary only needs to know the standard template (prefix) to extract the unique sensitive suffix.
+Section \ref{sec:impl} discusses more on our template-based prompt design.
+Apart from that, we consider two independent cases of the adversary's capability: (1) the adversary is a stand-alone malicious client in the FL setting who does not collude with the server and observe the global model in each round, and (2) optionally, the malicious client can collaborate with the server which enables it to exploit a specific victim's local model.

-Figure~\ref{fig:attac_diagram} presents a high-level overview of our attack methods.
-There are two vital steps in our general attack pipeline: (1) \textit{Victim round identification (VRI)}: the adversary identifies the round in which the victim participates and (2) \textit{Maximizing data memorization (MDM)}: the adversary manipulates the identified victim round's model to maximize the memorization of sensitive data.